QUEENSLAND SHEEP BRANDS 1877-1900

 Did your ancestry own sheep in Queensland?

-This publication indexes the 17,151 entries appearing in the annual lists, published in the Queensland Government Gazette, of brand registrations from 1877 to 1900 (except 1884 and 1891-94).
+This publication is a wonderful genealogy tool.
+It indexes the 17,151 entries appearing in the annual lists, published in the Queensland Government Gazette, of brand registrations from 1877 to 1900 (except 1884 and 1891-94).
 It also lists the brand and description, run or farm where brand is to be used, nearest post town, date brand listed and page reference in the relevant Queensland Government Gazette.

 Where it has not been possible to reproduce the brand, a description of it is usually included under the description and position field - for example, bell, anchor, pine-tree, horse-shoe, wine-glass, spy-glass, wheel.
 There are, however, some brands for which no simple description applies.
 The original lists will need to be consulted to see these brands.

 No lists are available for 1884 or 1891-1894.
 From 1895, and in accordance with The Diseases in Sheep Act Amendment Act of 1890 and The Diseases in Sheep Acts, the lists followed a different format.
 No reproductions or descriptions of the brands are included in the database for this period.

 The following gives a brief summary of the Act to Provide for the due Registration of Brands on Sheep [Assented to 7th November, 1876]